skellis46/slipbox/improvisation and the threshold of the self.md

 - the nature of activities not design to do anything? process-oriented? (that is, it's not goal directed)
 - or perhaps make this about all of the key attributes — the scaffolding in the practice (non-judgement, process oriented, body in motion …??) -- should I include this kind of overview/summary?

+> These approaches aim to cultivate a particular quality of body awareness characterized by non-judgmental (Mehling, Wolf E. et al, Body Awareness: a phenomenological inquiry into the common ground of mind-body therapies)

+- check it's not other way around - that the non judging makes a particular kind of attention possible

 on what kind of awareness is it? (unconstructed):